Coming Soon: Route 3 Business (Chatham Bridge) Bridge Superstructure Replacement

 - A smoother concrete travel surface, which will be installed over new steel bridge girders.
 Repairs will be made to the bridge approaches and substructure, which supports the bridge deck and travel surface.

 - A shared-use path for pedestrians and cyclists along the bridge’s downstream side.
 Click here to watch an online simulation video featuring the improved bridge and new path.
 The new path will be nearly 10 feet wide, and a barrier will separate vehicle traffic from the path.
 The bridge path will connect with the planned Belmont-Ferry Farm Trail in Stafford County and with sidewalks in the City of Fredericksburg’s downtown area.
 Path users can stop at a scenic overlook halfway across the bridge.
+(NOTE: Since the simulation video was created in 2017, it does not show the scenic overlook, which was added later in the project.
+Click here to see a project design sheet showing the location of the overlook, which will be approximately 3 feet wide and 25 feet long.)

 - Lightposts will be replaced along the bridge to match existing lightposts in the downtown Fredericksburg area, and the replacement concrete bridge rail will retain the existing open-view appearance.

-VDOT is making several improvements along the signed detour route, which will be the Blue & Gray Parkway and Dixon Street.
+Improvements have been completed in advance along the signed detour route, which will be the Blue & Gray Parkway and Dixon Street.
 These improvements will remain in place after the project is complete.

 Click here to see an online map of the detour route.
 Vehicles taller than 13 feet, 6 inches will not be able to pass beneath the railroad overpass along the detour route.
 These vehicles will continue on Blue & Gray Parkway to William Street to access the downtown area.